Meet the team

 Born in Brazil, Rio de Janeiro, I came to Switzerland with my mom when I was eleven years old.
 With this, I had the opportunity to learn German, French, and English.

-In Switzerland is where I could develop my skills as a professional and since I started my professional life I always felt the need to do something that matters for others and I’m eager to put my acquired experience and knowledge about the corporate world in order to support Seeds of the Future to protect the environment and transform poverty into a faraway dream of the past.
+Switzerland is where I could develop my skills as a professional.
+Since I started my professional life, I always felt the need to do something that matters for others, and I’m eager to put my acquired experience and knowledge about the corporate world to support Seeds of the Future to protect the environment and transform poverty into a faraway dream of the past.

-Through SotF I learned how to reconnect with nature on a very deep level and every day is a learning school for me.
+Through SotF, I learned how to reconnect with nature on a profound level, and every day is a learning school for me.
 The contribution is what I do to give back.

-Furthermore the change of continent made me realize how the realities and cultures can be different and how unequal the world is divided.
+Furthermore, the change of continent made me realize how the realities and cultures can be different and how unequal the world is divided.
 This opened my interest in politics and laws.
 This experience is what made me decide to study law.
-I believe that an important part in the fight for the environment is to make effective laws that ensures a better world for the future and the first step to it is to learn the actual system and understand the importance of equality to al
+I believe that an essential part of the fight for the environment is to make effective laws that ensure a better world for the future, and the first step to it is to learn the actual system and understand the importance of equality to all.